JensPenny/SamToSqlite/docs/AmpExplanation.md

 Another thing is that Commercialization and SupplyProblem seem to be related.
 They seem to share fields in some cases, like reason and impact.
 For an example, see `<ns4:Ampp ctiExtended="000996-01">` that contains following commercialization-block:

-There is a fun dmpp with an older data-segment where cheap is false, but cheapest is true.
-See drfGOPWJcLLfNA5X1jH+fJn2QmNorrRV2JsSPZ9dTbQ=.
-This looks fixed though.

 ```
             <ns4:Commercialization>
                 <ns4:Data from="2007-04-01" to="2020-10-20">